Atrial Fibrillation - Symptoms

 Atrial fibrillation is called paroxysmal if episodes last 7 days or less.
 The episodes may go away on their own or they go away after treatment.

 Typically, over time, episodes of paroxysmal atrial fibrillation come on more often and last longer.

 Over time, episodes of

 atrial fibrillation typically last longer and often don't go away on their own.
 If an episode lasts more than 7 days, this is called persistent atrial fibrillation.
-Treatment with medicine or cardioversion can restore a normal rhythm.
-This normal rhythm may last for several weeks or longer before atrial fibrillation happens again.
+If an episode lasts for more than 12 months, it is called long-standing persistent atrial fibrillation.

 Permanent atrial fibrillation